whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Educated the Humanos might be, but a frisson of superstitious awe rustled through the Hall.
 The Dead Dry, where no one could live any longer, was in many respects the hell of Circumpolar cultures.

 &#8220;The specific region in which borax was dug had an evil name even in Waster times, _before_ the ruin of the climate.
 Now no one lives within hundreds of kilometers; no one can travel there very well.
 There is very little water, and a caravan of pack animals could not survive without careful pre-siting of water barrels along a known route.
-And then there is the problem of actually finding the correct stuff.&#8221; She shrugged. &#8220;The Wasters dug it from open pits with their equipment.
+And then there is the problem of actually finding the correct stuff.&#8221; She shrugged. &#8220;The Wasters dug it from open pits with great fleets of specialist machines.
 That is clearly not an option for us.&#8221;

 &#8220;We&#8217;ve been studying this quietly for a dozen years.
 Everywhere we turned, there was something to block the solution.
 We had reached the point of despair—until,&#8221; she smiled, &#8220;one of our traders visited Cass Estelo, and went down to the desert, and took a ride on a skitterer.&#8221;